-Noted by the LGU Treasurer Certified Correct by NPCO/PSO/RPCO/LGU Accountant Verified and Found Correct by COA Auditor Approved by the Head of Office/ Local Chief Executive
+Noted by the LGU Treasurer for the LGU Certified Correct by NPCO/PSO/RPCO/LGU Accountant Approved by the Head of Office/ Local Chief Executive

-6.7.2 Statement of Sources and Application of Funds (SSAF).
+7.7.2 Statement of Sources and Application of Funds (SSAF).
 The Statement of Sources and Application of Funds presents the beginning balance, receipts, expenditures and ending balance for the year of the Loan/Grant Proceeds, GOP Counterpart, LGU Equity and total of the Subproject.
 It also presents cumulative total for the funds received and expended for each source.
 This statement should be prepared yearly summarizing the monthly SRE's receipts and expenditures and submitted to the PSO through RPCO one month after the end of the ensuing year.
 The format and SSAF of illustrative problem is presented in Annex G.